The Golden Rule for picking page images and quotes:

 - Keep it Safe For Work.

 - Just as multiple page images look ridiculous, multiple page quotes only weaken the intro.
 You can add a quote page by changing "Main" to "Quotes" in the URL.

-- Page quotes should not have any trope potholes in them, although it is okay to link to a work or genre which is referenced obliquely.
+- Page quotes should not have any trope potholes in them, although it is okay to link to a work or genre which is referenced directly.
 Quotes do not have potholes in their original medium, and extraneous Blue Links above the trope description just distract the reader.
 If potholes are not necessary to understand the quote, then they are redundant.
 If potholes give context that is needed to understand the quote, then the quote does not truly illustrate the trope.